JunhaoW3/tp/docs/UserGuide.md

 * Archives the client at the specified `CLIENT_INDEX`.
 * `CLIENT_INDEX` refers to the index number of the client shown in the displayed clients list.
-* Only one client can be archived at a time.
+* You can only archive one client at a time.

 Examples: